armory/docs/content/en/docs/installation/armory-operator/op-config-kustomize.md

 ### Choose a `kustomization` file

-Before you begin configuring Spinnaker, you need to choose a `kustomization.yml` file.
+Before you begin configuring Spinnaker, you need to choose or create a `kustomization.yml` file.
 The `kustomization.yml` specifies the namespace for Spinnaker, a list of Kubernetes resources, and a list of patch files to merge into the Spinnaker manifest file.
 For example, the `recipes/kustomization-quickstart.yml` contains the following:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1